Frequently Asked Questions

 - Work in the classroom once a week.

 - Hold a "job" to help the school run smoothly.
 (For example, some parents serve on the school board, others make play-dough, do laundry, repair toys, make library trips, help care for school pets, or help organize fundraising events.)
+Or, families may pay extra each month to "buy out" of holding a job.

 - Attend parent education classes in the evening once or twice each month.
 The wonderful curriculum at our parent meetings provides parents with opportunities to increase their understanding of children's behavior and development and aims to foster interaction between adults and children that is dynamic, harmonious, and mutually respectful.